selendra/selendra/docs/Fee_Implementation_Specification_v4.md

 ## What We're Implementing

-We're updating Selendra's fee structure to support mainstream adoption while maintaining network sustainability.
-The new system will have a base fee of 0.001 SEL per transaction, targeting ~$0.000025 USD when SEL reaches our target price.
+We're updating Selendra's fee structure to support broader adoption while maintaining network sustainability.
+The new system will have a base fee of 0.001 SEL per transaction, targeting ~$0.000025 USD when SEL reaches the target price.

 ## Current vs New Fee Structure